Choo-Choo-Oreo/aNCFO_cco/documentation/description.md

 - There could be updates that break saves and end up being more destabilize.
 [img]https://i.imgur.com/Yd0iER6.gif[/img]
 [h1]Presentation[/h1]
-This is a fantasy mod for HoI4 based off my own stories.
-I'm a solo dev with some support from friends, one day I hope to have this mod public and can be a HoI4 Anbennar like the real Anbennar for EU4
+This is a fantasy mod for HoI4 based off my own stories and documents.
+I am a solo dev with some support from friends, one day I hope to have this mod to be HoI4 Anbennar like the real Anbennar for EU4.
+Though I will not this doesnt follow common fantasy and JRR Tolkien fantasy tropes.
+Due to me being a solo dev I dont have many events with written descriptions but I hope the titles are clear enought to figure out what is happening!
+Please join the discord and tell me about your game as its important to help me develop the mod quicker.

 [h1]Features[/h1]
 + New custom map.